oils-for-unix/oils/doc/deprecations.md

     }
     echo $PWD  # restored

-Justification: Besides beeing a terse short syntax syntax for something rarely necesary in the command language (a cryptic speciality), Oil is using parentheses to denote Oil expressions in conditional clauses:
+Justification: Instead of wasting a terse and short syntax for something rarely necesary in the command language (a cryptic speciality), in Oil the parentheses are used to place Oil expressions into conditional clauses (`shopt --set parse_paren`):

     if (x > 0) { echo 'positive' }